-One aspect of strategic financial management is assessing and managing the risks facing the organisation.
+One aspect of strategic financial management is assessing and managing the risks facing the organization.

-If there are significant financial risks facing the organisation that the trustees fail to address, it may threaten the organisation’s financial sustainability.
+If there are significant financial risks facing the organization that the trustees fail to address, it may threaten the organization’s financial sustainability.

 Who should do a risk assessment?